 - Is really a pathway to legalize drugs.
 Certain critics think that harm reduction advocates have an ulterior motive to reform drug laws and promote a legal, regulated market for drugs.

 The Drug Free America Foundation, a nonprofit that advocates prevention and reduction in drug use, argues that harm reduction can lead to the belief that drugs are not dangerous, which can in turn support drug use.
 According to the foundation, the policies prolong addiction, promote acceptance of drug use by adults and youth, and lead to the perception that drugs can be used safely and responsibly.
 They espouse the belief that the only way to prevent harm from drug use is abstinence.
 Per the foundation, harm reduction only makes sense when it is combined with an approach that includes prevention, treatment, and law enforcement.19

 The United States has historically taken more of an enforcement and abstinence-only approach to drug use.
 However, in 2009, the Obama administration lifted a 21-year ban on federal funding for needle exchange programs.
 Programs such as needle exchanges and medication-assisted treatment for opioid addiction are available in many parts of the country.
 Still, these programs are not available in certain regions and are affected by local laws.18

 Leaving Addiction Behind

-Harm reduction programs offer a number of potential benefits to drug users, their families, and the public.
-But those who eventually want to stop using drugs should seek out some form of treatment.
+Harm reduction programs offer a number of potential benefits to drug users, their families, and the public, but those who eventually want to stop using drugs should seek out some form of treatment.

-A number of options are available, including therapy, self-help groups, and drug rehab centers.
+A number of options are available, including therapy, self-help groups, and rehab centers.
 Medical and mental health professionals can help you safely complete detox, develop strategies to resist drugs, and examine the reasons for your addiction.